Weekly Trading Strategy (Backtest With Weekly Charts)

 The weekly trading strategy is a method of trading that focuses on the weekly price action.
 This can take any form, such as these:

-In fact, range trading seems to work best on the weekly chart.
+Yes, you can trade based on the weekly chart.
+Range trading seems to work best on the weekly chart.
 At least, range trade setups are more common than trend-following setups.
 Many trend followers trade on the daily chart.
 Trading trend setups on the weekly chart would mean holding a trade for several years because trends on the weekly chart can last that long.
-That’s very close to buy-and-hold investing.
+It’s a bit closer to buy-and-hold investing.

 Most position traders that look for 6-12 months trades on the weekly chart mostly trade range markets, and they look for their setups at the support and resistance levels of the range.

-Using the weekly chart to get a broad view of the market
+Can you use the weekly chart to get a broad view of the market?

 A good number of traders that use the weekly chart are those who use trend-following strategies on the daily chart but feel the need to get a broader view of the market structure.
 They use the weekly chart to check the position of their trade setups within the broad market structure.